shivak7/Motometrics/README.md

 # Motometrics
-MEP and recruitment curve analysis tool
+MEP and recruitment curve analysis tool.
+Please read Readme.pdf for an introduction to using Motometrics.